NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/tutorial/config.md

 ---
 title: Adding config to your plugin
 description: Hardhat 3 plugin tutorial - Adding config to your plugin
+sidebar:
+  order: 3
 ---

-# Adding config to your plugin

-In this section we'll add a way to configure your plugin using the [Config System](../explanations/config.md).
+In this section we'll add a way to configure your plugin using the [Config System](/docs/plugin-development/explanations/config).

 We'll add a new `myAccountIndex` property to each network config so that the user can specify which account to use.

 ## Extending the config types

-The network config types don't have a `myAccountIndex` property, so we'll need to extend them using a [Type Extension](../explanations/type-extensions.md).
+The network config types don't have a `myAccountIndex` property, so we'll need to extend them using a [Type Extension](/docs/plugin-development/explanations/type-extensions).

 First, open `packages/plugin/src/type-extensions.ts` and replace the code above the one we added in the previous section with the following: